jhumelsine/jhumelsine.github.io/_posts/2024-06-14-unit-test-attributes.md

 For example, if a method is updated, but that update inadvertently violates existing behavior, then the test that confirms that behavior will fail.
 We want to see that failing test as soon as possible, ideally in the developer’s environment within seconds or minutes of when the inconsistency was first introduced.
 If not then, then soon after during automated testing in the pipeline.

 The worst-case scenario is when the user is the first to encounter the issue and report it to customer support.
-Actually, the worst-case is when the user encounters the issue and doesn't report it.
+Actually, the worst-case scenario is when the user encounters the issue and doesn't report it.

 # Isolated
 The software being tested within a unit test is referred to as the [Software Under Test](https://en.wikipedia.org/wiki/System_under_test) (SUT).